shunzgim/PyQC/README.md

-# PyQC
-Quantum circuit simulation
+Quantum circuit simulation, mainly used for learning and research.